-- Dashboards, reports and visualisations
+- Digital dashboards, reports and visualisations

 Structured data resides in fixed fields within a record or file, like in a relational database.
 Some sources of structured data may be your CRM, ERP, customer support, project management system or your own databases or data marts.